Prev: Next: Up: Balancer[Contents][Index]

 End

 Dynamic backends will be updated periodically, when the TTL of the corresponding DNS records expires.
 If the hostname cannot be resolved or a DNS failure occurs, next update will be scheduled in 600 seconds after the failure.
-This interval can be configured using the RetryInterval statement in the Backend section, or globally, in the Resolver section (see resolver).
+This interval can be configured using the RetryInterval statement in the Backend section, or globally, in the Resolver section (see Resolver).

 Footnotes